-Luckily there is a number of ways to resolve this issue, with everything from investing in new internet plans, routers and extenders through to the less financially burdening suggestions.
+Luckily there is a number of ways to resolve this issue, with everything from investing in new broadband deals, routers and extenders through to the less financially burdening suggestions.

 But really, the best option is to try a number of different techniques to try and level out any issues you may be facing.
 That way, whether you're working from home or trying to just improve your doom and gloom download speeds, there are a few guaranteed ways to see results.

 We've listed our top suggestions for boosting internet speeds below so you can attempt to resolve the issues yourself.